 - It’s the least expensive of all the fishing lines

-However, not all mono lines are created equal and some are cheap and not very good while other mono lines are excellent for trout fishing.
+However, not all monofilament lines are created equal and some are cheap and not very good while other mono lines are excellent for trout fishing.
+There are also some disadvantages to Monofilament lines.

 The Best Monofilament Line For Trout Fishing

-You want to get a good monofilament line for trout fishing if you want to be able to fish well, The best monofilament lines for trout fishing are premium lines or what I call performance lines and I will discuss the advantages of these lines and the disadvantages to the cheap lines.
+You must use a good monofilament line for trout fishing if you want to be able to fish well with mono.
+The best monofilament lines for trout fishing are premium lines or what I call performance lines, and I will discuss the advantages of these lines and the disadvantages of the cheap lines.

 This is my favorite all-around mono line for trout and steelhead fishing with spinning reels.

-I know many river anglers and other guides that also use this line.
+I know many river anglers and other guides that also really like this line.

-It works great on any type of fishing reel.
+It works great on any type of fishing reel and for all methods.

 The key features are